ChuckTripwell/Frankengold-Desktop/README.md

 - add quality of life packages
 - add configs for secureboot
 - systemctl services to automate stuff like successful boot and such....
+- force steam to initiate so that games work